l3d00m/MMM-LibrespotJava/README.md

     config: {
         librespotApiHost: "localhost", // librespot java API host address (ip)
         librespotApiPort: "24879",     // librespot java API port, default is 24789
-        updatesEvery: 1          // How often should the song be fetched from librespot API in s?
+        updatesEvery: 1,               // How often should the song be fetched from librespot API in s?
-    }
+        deviceName: '',                // Optional device name to display next to the progress time }
 }
 ```